What Is Vegan Leather? Is it eco-friendly? And durable?

 Can you believe this dress is made from pineapples? (©Getty Images)

-- Piñatex – An innovative and new leather substitute made from pineapple leaves fibres.
+Piñatex – An innovative and new leather substitute made from pineapple leaves fibers.
 Although still in the research phase, (you can check out their website to follow the progress), celebrities such as Livia Firth have already worn it on a red carpet.

 Maybe not my type of bag but, perhaps, you like it? (©MuSkin)

 MuSkin – A 100% natural skin coming from a mushroom, the phellinus ellipsoideus.
 It’s very soft.
 When you touch it, it resembles a leather suede.

 Please Santa, I want those sneakers so much. (©Adidas x Parley)

 Ocean plastic – I know plastic is not a natural material but using this one actually contributes to saving the planet.
 It deserves a shout out.
 As I mentioned earlier, oceans are full of plastic.
 And even if we clean them up (which is extremely hard), we need to utilise the material.
 That’s why Adidas has collaborated with Parley to design awesome sneakers made from ocean plastic.